 Simply put - educators as professionals are undervalued, and by extension, students are missing out on improved educational outcomes, predominantly affecting low-income students.
 Money plays a crucial role in the quality and affordability of education.
-While many districts have recently offered raises to faculty, substitutes, and staff, many say it’s too little too late.
+In recent years, many districts have offered raises to faculty, substitutes, and staff, however many teachers say it’s too little too late.
 These are the first small bonuses or raises teachers have received in years, and it is still not met with the extra support they need as their workload grows.
 Teachers are funneling out of the profession.

 Local, state, and federal governments play a part in overall education funding; all constituents perpetuate some inequalities.
 This requires public policymakers to consider building an even playing field when it comes to spending in the poorest and wealthiest districts within a state.
 Unequal finding is one of the major problems with the American education system because it leads to quality issues.